acris17/knot/README.md

 ## Prerequistes

-To use knot you will need an email account setup with an app-specific password.
+To use knot you will need an email account set with an app-specific password.
 Please read the following articles for more information:
 - [apple app-specific password](https://support.apple.com/en-us/102654)
 - [gmail app-specific password](https://support.google.com/accounts/answer/185833?hl=en)